 Currently, I am applying for PhD student positions and wrapping up my research projects at Georgia Tech.
 I also serve as a member of the Futuring SIGCHI Committee and the BCI Society’s Postdoc and Student Committee.

-I was previously the Vice President of RoboJackets, Georgia Tech’s premier competitive robotics organization, where I directed the operations of 400 students in building, designing and programming robots for national and international competitions.
-I’ve also been a teaching assistant for CS6601: Artificial Intelligence in Georgia Tech’s Online Master’s Program as well as CS3001: Computing and Society.
+Previously, I worked with the Audio and Acoustics group at Microsoft Research, investigating brain-computer interfaces for VR and tongue-based interaction.
+I was also the Vice President of RoboJackets, Georgia Tech’s premier competitive robotics organization, where I directed the operations of 400 students in building, designing and programming robots for national and international competitions.

 In my free time, I enjoy cooking Mediterranean-Asian fusion food and I’m an avid reader of science fiction and fantasy.

 Graduated from my Bachelor’s in Computer Science with highest honors.
 Starting a Master’s degree as part of my BS/MS in January.

 |Oct 05, 2022|

 Excited to be a member of the newly-formed Futuring SIGCHI committee!

 |Sep 16, 2022|